breshinas/node-red-contrib-clickhouse/README.md

 -   **Database** - A Clickhouse database name is required.

--   **Application Name** - The name of the application that created this MongoClient instance.
-MongoDB 3.4 and newer will print this value in the server log upon establishing each connection.
-It is also recorded in the slow query log and profile collections.
+-   **Application Name** - The name of the application that created this ClickHouse instance.

 If this field is unspecified, the client node will create a app name for you.
 That looks like this: `nodered-azmr5z97`.
 The prefix `nodered` is static. `azmr5z97` is a random connection pool id, created on runtime start-up, config-node update and full deployment.